BUGS-NYU/bugs-nyu.github.io-old/README.md

 location: "Event Location"
 ---
 ```
-4. Then include the entire event description using markdown using [this guide](https://guides.github.com/features/mastering-markdown/) for help
+4. Then include the entire event description in markdown using [this guide](https://guides.github.com/features/mastering-markdown/) for help
 5. Make a pull request to the original repository

 ## For adding markdown News posts